Baranga69/Baranga69/README.md

 - 👀 I’m interested in mobile development in Java and Dart as well as Desktop development in C#
 - 🌱 I’m currently learning Machine Learning in Python and C# for Desktop development alongside ASP.NET for Web Development
 - 👯 I’m looking to collaborate with other aspiring developers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects and have more commits on a regular basis to improve my contribution chart's appearance
 - ⚡ Fun fact: I am a huge nerd and I enjoy readin High Fantasy

 ### Connect with me: